Die Hard: Vendetta

-Die Hard: Vendetta is a first-person shooter video game developed by Bits Studios for the GameCube in North America and Europe, and also for the PlayStation 2 and Xbox in Europe.
-The game was published by Vivendi Universal Games International in Europe under their NDA Productions subsidiary, and Sierra Entertainment/Vivendi Universal Games in North America.
+Die Hard: Vendetta is a 2002 first-person shooter video game developed by Bits Studios and co-published by Fox Interactive and Vivendi Universal Games for the GameCube.
+It was later released for the PlayStation 2 and Xbox only in Europe in 2003.
 Taking place after the first three Die Hard films, players take on terrorists as John McClane.
 Reginald VelJohnson reprises his role as Sgt.
 Al Powell.
 McClane's daughter, Lucy, is an L.A.P.D. member in the game.
+The game received mixed reviews from critics.

 Gameplay

 Vendetta separates itself from other first person shooter games with its puzzle like elements.
 This includes hostage situations which have multiple outcomes, environmental puzzles and NPC interactions.
 John McClane can communicate to various NPCs in order to gain advice on how to overcome numerous situations in the game.

 McClane can also take enemies hostage which cause other enemy AI to react differently depending on the rank of the hostage.
 Headshots in the game are rewarded by showing a panoramic camera sequence that uses a 'bullet time' effect (similar to an effect in Max Payne where the last dispatched enemy would have an almost-alike panoramic camera).

 The game features an ability called "Hero Time" which allows the player to slow down time whilst retaining their own speed.
 This can be useful for saving hostages, which is a common theme along the game.
 When in Hero Time, the musical piece Symphony No. 9 "Ode to Joy" by Beethoven plays.
 To earn more Hero Time, the player must perform a heroic act such as saving a hostage.